itsvivianmill/Duck-It-Up-Game/README.md

 # GU-Hackathon-2023

-# Download files and run main.py
+Download files and run main.py
+When pressing the "Play" button, click between the P and L
+Controls:
+Use "WASD" or arrow keys to move
+Left click to shoot